dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 *The Dead*

-Armed, armored, relentless, tier 3.
+Armed, armored, relentless, slow regen, tier 3.

     “Unassuming amidst the gore and debris strewn across the battlefield, this man’s arms and armor are simple, but practical and well maintained.
 His eyes however, betray the grim baptism of countless nights lying wounded among the rotting dead.
 He has felt the sickening feeling of slaying his fellow man more times than you ever hope to.
 His cold, empty eyes barely acknowledge you as he approaches; to him you are just another victim.”

 *Eliminator*

-Armed, armored, stealth=3, ranged attack, clip=4, reload=10, ammo=12, flees to reload, tier 3.
+Armed, armored, stealth=3, ranged attack, clip=4, reload=8, ammo=12, flees to reload, tier 3.

     “The Army of the Dead does not shirk from casualties, but when losses to do not yield progress, these mysterious men appear to deal with whatever is impeding the horde, and they are amply equipped and supplied.
 If the problem is terrain, they come as scouts.
 If it is a fortress, they come as saboteurs.
 If it is you, they come as assassins, armed with dangerous repeating crossbows.”